 Children using the original black and white version of the Girl in Black clips on an editing workshop.

-In the remastered colour version, each clip is numbered and has a descriptive caption
+In this remastered colour version, each clip is numbered and has a caption showing what kind of shot it is

 NB You’ll need to download Editshots: Girl in Black to a Mac or PC before installing it on an iPad or iPhone.